tsduck/tsduck/src/doc/building.md

 tools and libraries.

-To cleanup the repository tree and return to a pristine source state, execute `make distclean` at the top level.
+To cleanup the repository tree and return to a pristine source state, execute `make clean` at the top level.

 ## Building without specialized dependencies {#buildopt}